mafizul247/tea-house/README.md

 - **HTML5**: For structuring the website content.
 - **Tailwind CSS**: For utility-first CSS styling.
 - **DaisyUI**: For pre-designed components that enhance the user interface.
+- **Font Awesome Icons**: Icons are used to enhance the visual presentation and improve navigation.
 - **Google Fonts - Manrope**: For the website's typography.

 ## How to Access